ORNL-TechInt/hpss-crawler/README.md

                 github repo was established.
 It is fully incorporated into devel, however deleting this branch would lose the steps from project inception to when the github repo was set up.

+## Configuration

+The configuration file is determined by the --cfg option on the command line, the environment variable $CRAWL_CONF, and the default of 'crawl.cfg' in that order.